 Improving behavioral factors

-The best website personalisation examples show that potential customers are more likely to go through the site and explore it, rather than close it.
+The best website personalization examples show that potential customers are more likely to go through the site and explore it, rather than close it.

 Increasing the efficiency of email advertising